KygekDev/KygekDev/METRICS.md

 # KygekDev's Metrics

+These metrics gets updated every day at 16:00 (on UTC time zone).

-For some reason not all plugins is displayed here (for example, tweets).
+NB: For some reason not all plugins is displayed here (for example, tweets).

 ![Metrics](/github-metrics.svg)